treyhunner/treyhunner.github.com/source/_posts/2019-03-18-making-the-most-of-the-pycon-sprints.markdown

 Put the events you'll be attending for the PyCon 2019 sprints in your calendar!

-The sprint pitches are the closing night just after the closing of the main conference.
+The sprint pitches are on the last talk day at PyCon, just after the closing of the main conference.
 The Intro to Sprints tutorial usually starts just after that.
 And during the first day of sprints the next day, the sprint help desk will be available to help you get some extra help on day 1.